billhennessy/blog-chunky/content/post/2020/the-shocking-truth-about-covid-19.md

 draft: false
 ---

-The most human approach to Coronavirus is to let it spread without overwhelming the hospitals in any location.
-Mitigation orders, such as wearing masks, stay-at-home orders, and maintaining six feet of distance, while well-intentioned, actually prolong the agony except in places that are in danger of overwhelming the hospital system.
+The most humanane approach to Coronavirus is to let it spread without overwhelming the hospitals in any location.
+Mitigation orders, such as wearing masks, stay-at-home orders, and maintaining six feet of distance, while well-intentioned, actually prolong the agony, except when required in places that are in danger of overwhelming the hospital system.

 The idea that we can maintain this near-complete shutdown of society for as long as Coronavirus exists is a recipe for disaster on a Biblical scale.
-And it is the "good people"— the ones who fret over accidentally infecting someone else—who are inflicting the most damage to humanity.
+And it is the "good people"— the ones who fret over accidentally infecting someone else—who are inflicting the most pain on humanity.

 ### There Probably Won't Be a Coronavirus Vaccine

 Since early March, researchers around the world have been warning us that [a vaccine for Coronavirus is highly unlikely](https://www.abc.net.au/news/health/2020-04-17/coronavirus-vaccine-ian-frazer/12146616) for a very simple reason: they have been searching for vaccines against Coronaviruses for decades and have never produced one.
 None.

 Dr. Ian Frazer of Australia, the man who created the HPV vaccine, explains why in simple terms:

 > He said the challenge is that coronaviruses have historically been hard to make safe vaccines for, partly because the virus infects the upper respiratory tract, which our immune system isn't great at protecting.
 >